 The two moved to Waco, Texas together for Neal to attend law school at Baylor University.
-Years later they gave birth to two daughters, Marti ‘93 and Paige, and raised their family in Fort Worth, Texas, where they still reside today.
+Years later they gave birth to two daughters, Marti ‘93 and Paige, and raised their family in Fort Worth, Texas.

 An Aggie by Bloodline and an Aggie by Marriage